Supplement Clarity

 Why Aren't Doctors Talking About This?

-My guess is most GP doctors have not about it, although my hunch is AIDS researchers have.
+My guess is most GP doctors do not know about it, although my hunch is AIDS researchers have.
 Big Pharma likely wont touch this because they patent a natural cure – although if this really is proven to work, I would not be surprised if they tried to patent a black seed drug one day.

 While I am generally not prone to believing in conspiracies, I am surprised at how little the medical world -and reporters – are paying attention to this.
 If nigella sativa oil is truly proven to be effective, it would be a game-changer.

-Black Seed Oil Side Effects
+Black Seed Side Effects

 The studies presented above do not show any drug interactions.
 But, other studies have noted the nigella sativa compound, thymoquinone (TQ) can interact with drug metabolism enzymes.
 Therefore, there is the potential for drug interactions.